 Although there has been a sizable attrition between 1995 (80 communities) and 2011 (55 communities), these are distributed across all of the western provinces – 11 in BC, 27 in Alberta, 8 in Saskatchewan, 5 in Manitoba, as well as 3 in Northern Ontario and 1 in NWT.
 These small volume rural surgical programs can generally be found:

-- in communities of 5,000‐15,000 where ESS physicians provide most or all of the local surgical care; and,
+- in communities of 5,000‐15,000 where ESS/OSS physicians provide most or all of the local surgical care; and,

-- in communities of 15,000‐25,000 where there is usually a significant local specialist presence that is supported by ESS physicians, especially for on-call relief (a “mixed” model).
+- in communities of 15,000‐25,000 where there is usually a significant local specialist presence that is supported by ESS/OSS physicians, especially for on-call relief (a “mixed” model).
+In larger rural communities, ESS/OSS physicians often provide the operative delivery services where the local General Surgeons do not have the skill set.

 - Iglesias S, et al. Advanced skills by Canada’s rural physicians, Can J Rural Med, 1999, 4(4); 227-233